-A clinical trial of a new immunotherapy that will deliver a “toxin bomb” to brain cancer cells was one of two research projects focused on childhood cancer to receive funding announced by Federal Health Minister Greg Hunt at UNSW
+A clinical trial of a new immunotherapy that will deliver a toxin bomb to brain cancer cells was one of two research projects focused on childhood cancer to receive funding announced by Federal Health Minister Greg Hunt at UNSW this week.

 Thirty patients with newly diagnosed glioblastoma will be recruited for a Phase 1 clinical trial of the UNSW therapy, which has been developed in collaboration with Duke University in the US.